Importing data

 There are three ways to address errors in a data set:

-- Edit the data set
+- Update the property mappings and validate the data set again

-Reviewing the Loaded Data
+Reviewing Loaded Data

 Specific actions may be available in this view depending on the type of data imported.